 5. If you find yourself reverting to just watching the ball, try starting again at the beginning of another half or quarter.
 You build good habits just like your players do; by correcting the situation and rehearsing it over time.

 6. When you see things on the periphery done wrong during the game, do what you did in practice.
 Correct it immediately, especially early in games.
-That means, sub an offending player out and talk to him about his mistake.
+That might mean subbing an offending player out and talking to him about his mistake.
 Let him know this cannot continue to happen.

 7. If you ignore mistakes in effort and execution during practice or games, your players will not improve much over the season.
 Use your new ability to see the big picture to your advantage.
 Developing smarter players makes a better team.